Christopher Lutz has over 17 years of experience practicing in patent law. Prior to joining the firm, Chris worked for several years at two large

 Prior to entering patent law, Chris worked as a Senior Software Engineer for GTE Corporation in Needham, Massachusetts where he honed his

-knowledge and skills in software development and data communications engineering, including C, C++ and Assembler.
+knowledge and skills in software development and data communications engineering and networking including C, C++ and Assembler.
 While at GTE, he

-developed security systems to provide public key encryption and digital signaturing services for multimedia network communications.
+developed network communication security systems to provide public key encryption and digital signaturing services for digital multimedia data and voice networks.
 In

 addition, Chris was responsible for the design, development and implementation of client/server systems, including routers, Internet

 protocols and cryptography hardware.
-Other professional experience includes Digital Equipment Corporation and Johnson & Johnson, Inc. He
+Other Engineering experience includes Digital Equipment Corporation and Johnson & Johnson, Inc. He

 is fluent in numerous electrical, electro-mechanical, mechanical, medical device, instrumentation and physics-based technologies as well.